Money Cannot Buy Health, But I’d Settle for a Diamond-Studded Wheelchair

 Despite the strong circumstantial evidence, there is a slight complication.
 In his 2004 book Dorothy Parker In Her Own Words, author Barry Day includes the quotation.
 However, he provides no specific documentation tracing it to Parker’s own writings or recorded interviews.
 Many of her other famous quotes come from verifiable sources, like her renowned 1956 interview with The Paris Review.
 The absence of such a primary source for this particular line leaves a small crack of doubt for purists.

 So, what is the final verdict?
 While we lack a definitive, firsthand source from Parker herself, the evidence overwhelmingly points in her direction.
 The quote appeared in print during her lifetime with her name attached.
-Furthermore, no credible alternative author has ever been proposed.
+Furthermore, no credible alternative author has ever emerged to claim authorship.
 The style is quintessentially hers, and the sentiment captures her worldview perfectly.
 Until new evidence emerges, it is reasonable to tentatively credit Dorothy Parker with this iconic piece of wit.
-It remains a timeless reminder that while money can’t solve every problem, it can certainly make some of them more comfortable.
+The “money cannot buy health, but i’d settle for a diamond-studded wheelchair quote origin” remains firmly tied to her legacy as a timeless reminder that while money can’t solve every problem, it can certainly make some of them more comfortable.